Studies on Carrollian Quantum Field Theories: Introduction

 The paper is organized as follows: We have a total of six sections with two appendices.
 We begin our discussion with a quick recap of Carrollian symmetry in section \ref{section:2}.
 In section \ref{section:cQFT} we present a quantization prescription for Carrollian field theories.
 The technique of canonical quantization is employed to discuss complex Carrollian scalar field and Carrollian fermions.
 The discussion on quantization of Carrollian electrodynamics makes use of functional techniques.
 In section \ref{section:sCED}, we discuss sCED and resolve the issue of gauge independence of mass and coupling on gauge fixing parameter.
 This issue is examined in more detail in section \ref{section:BRST} where we construct the BRST action for sCED.
-Nielsen identities are then derived to establish the gauge independence of mass in sCED.
+Nielsen identities are then derived to establish the gauge independence of mass in sCED and argue why full gauge fixing is necessary to make sense of sCED.
 Relevant results are discussed and concluded in section {\ref{section:disc}}.